Order-preserving Freiman isomorphisms: Introduction

 Let $G$ and $H$ be additive groups, and let $A \subseteq G$ and $B \subseteq H$.
 A Freiman $k$-homomorphism is a map $\phi:A \rightarrow B$ such that

 whenever

 Such a map $\phi$ is called a Freiman $k$-isomorphism if the converse holds as well.
 If $A$ and $B$ have an ordering, then $\phi$ is order-preserving when

-A Freiman $2$-isomorphism will frequently be refered to as just a Freiman isomorphism.
+A Freiman $2$-isomorphism will frequently be referred to as just a Freiman isomorphism.
 Freiman isomorphisms are used to transfer an additive set $A$ in some arbitrary abelian group $G$ into a more amenable ambient group or set (such as $\mathbb{R}$, $\mathbb{Z}_N$, or $[1,n]$) while preserving the additive structure of $A$.
-We refer the interested reader to Chapter 5 of \cite{taovu} for a detailed exposition on the various uses of Freiman isomorphisms.
+Previously, finding such a mapping from $\mathbb{Z}_p$ to $\mathbb{Z}$ was referred to as a `rectification' principle.
+Rectification principles were studied in \cite{billevruz98} and \cite{greruz06}.
+However, previous studies were not sensitive to the ordering since the domain of the mapping was $\mathbb{Z}_p$ instead of $\mathbb{Z}$, and the co-domain was not necessarily an interval of size $O(|A|)$.
+Moreover, such mappings proceeded by dilating the set in $\mathbb{Z}_p$ by a residue $a$ which implicitly comes from Minkowski's theorem, a Fourier analytic argument, or a probabilistic argument.
+Hence, controlling the order requires a substantially different approach.
+We refer the interested reader to Chapters 3 and 5 of \cite{taovu10} for a detailed exposition on the background and various uses of Freiman isomorphisms.